zigius/docs/content/docs/reference/pkg/gcp/compute/backendservice.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}The load balancing algorithm used within the scope of the locality.
+    <dd>The load balancing algorithm used within the scope of the locality.
 The possible values are - ROUND_ROBIN - This is a
 simple policy in which each healthy backend is selected in round robin order.
 LEAST_REQUEST - An O(1) algorithm which selects two random healthy hosts and picks the host which has fewer active requests.
 RING_HASH - The ring/modulo hash load balancer implements consistent hashing to backends.
 The algorithm has the property that the addition/removal of a